Limited Clients. Proven Results.

-Contact a Domestic Violence Attorney in Russell today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Lawyer in Russell today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

-Just being charged with a Russell domestic violence will result in the issuance of a temporary protection order or TPO.
+Just being charged with a Russell domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict:

 - Where you live.

 A temporary protection order is often a condition of bond in the criminal case.
 Frequently, the alleged victim files for a civil protection order ("CPO").
 Our Domestic Violence Lawyers will also defend your interests at the civil protection order hearing.
 A TPO automatically terminates at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

 Family or household member can mean a parent or a child of a spouse, person living as a spouse, or former spouse of the offender, or another person related by consanguinity or affinity to a spouse, person living as a spouse, or former spouse of the offender.

 Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Domestic Violence Defense Attorneys in Russell, Ohio, 44022.